imyank/Loan_prediction_notebook/README.md

 Nan values are handled using median or mode.
 Some new attributes are created like debt ratio, EMI etc.
-Algorithm used XGboost classifier tuned with GridSearchCV also used Tpot classifier for verification
+Algorithm used XGboost classifier tuned with GridSearchCV also used Tpot classifier for verification.

+For implementation please refer code